Nathan Chen

-Nathan Wei Chen (陈巍; born May 5, 1999) is an American figure skater.
-He is the 2022 Olympic champion, a three-time World champion (2018, 2019, 2021), the 2017 Four Continents champion, a three-time Grand Prix Final champion (2017, 2018, 2019), a ten-time Grand Prix medalist (8 gold, 1 silver, 1 bronze), the 2022 Olympic gold medalist in the team event, the 2018 Olympic bronze medalist in the team event, and a six-time U.S. national champion (2017–22).
+Nathan Wei Chen (born May 5, 1999) is an American figure skater.
+He is the 2022 Olympic champion in both the men's singles and team event, a three-time World champion (2018, 2019, 2021), the 2017 Four Continents champion, a three-time Grand Prix Final champion (2017, 2018, 2019), a ten-time Grand Prix medalist (8 gold, 1 silver, 1 bronze), the 2018 Olympic bronze medalist in the team event, and a six-time U.S. national champion (2017–22).
 At the junior level, Chen is the 2015–16 Junior Grand Prix Final champion, 2013–14 Junior Grand Prix Final bronze medalist, 2014 World Junior bronze medalist, and a six-time Junior Grand Prix medalist (5 gold, 1 silver).
 He became the youngest skater to win a U.S. Championship at the novice level in 2010, at age ten, a title he successfully defended the following season.

 Chen, who has been referred to as one of the greatest men's figure skaters of all time by various news outlets, holds the highest winning percentage in competitions in the modern era with a more-than-three-year winning streak from 2018 to 2021.
 (Note: Various news outlets have referred to Chen as one of the greatest figure skaters of all time and have described his consistency in the 2018–2022 quadrennial as one of the most dominant four year stretches the sport has seen.
 See:) Chen is renowned for performing some of the most technically challenging programs in the world and is acclaimed for surpassing the expected athletic standards in the sport.
 He is known as the "Quad King" for his mastery of quadruple jumps.
 Chen is the first skater to have successfully landed each of the five reverse take-off quadruple jumps (Lutz, flip, loop, Salchow, and toeloop) in competition with a positive grade of execution.
 He has broken world and national records, and is the current world record holder for men in the short program and combined total score, and former world record holder in the free skate under the ISU Judging System.
 He currently holds the highest total scores of three major ISU competitions: the Olympics, the Four Continent Championships, and the Grand Prix Final.
 Chen is the first Asian American man to win U.S., world, and Olympic titles in single skating.
 At age 17, Chen became the youngest U.S. champion since Dick Button (1946), and in 2022 became the first man to win six consecutive U.S. titles since Button (1946–52).
 When Chen won the 2018 World Championships, he became the youngest World Champion since Evgeni Plushenko (2001).
 In 2021, he became the first U.S. man to win three consecutive world titles since Scott Hamilton (1982–1984).
-He is the first and only single figure skater to win both team and singles gold medals in the same Olympic games (2022).
+He is the first single figure skater to win both team and singles gold medals in the same Olympic games (2022).